SharmAnshu5/Resumes/README.md

 # 📄 Anshu Sharma — Resume

 Welcome!
-This repository contains the most recent and updated version of my resume as a software developer specializing in **Artificial Intelligence**, **Machine Learning**, and **Full Stack Development**.
+This repository contains the most recent and updated version of my resume as a software developer specialising in Artificial Intelligence, Machine Learning, and Full-Stack Development.

 ## 🧑‍💻 About Me

-I’m a final-year Computer Science & AI/ML Engineering student with a passion for solving real-world problems using intelligent systems.
+I’m a final-year Computer Science & AI/ML Engineering student passionate about solving real-world problems using intelligent systems.
 I’ve built several projects in the healthcare and AI space, including:

-- 🔍 **InsuScan Pro** – A diabetes prediction and medical report analyzer using ML & SHAP
+- 🔍 **InsuScan Pro** – A diabetes prediction and medical report analyser using ML & SHAP
-- 💬 **AI HealthBot** – A chatbot that assists doctors in sharing and analyzing reports
+- 💬 **AI HealthBot** – A chatbot that assists doctors in sharing and analysing reports
 - 🌐 **Personal Portfolio** – A fully interactive, animated website using React + Three.js

 ## 💼 Key Skills